meleu/tdd-ruby/objects-methods-and-integers.md

 - Minimal implementation: write just enough code to make the tests pass (without being pedantic, please).
 - Test code also needs refactoring to stay tidy.
 - TDD guides the development, but does not assure our software is free of bugs.
-- Replicating bugs in tests: add test cases for discovered issues before fixing them.
+- Replicating bugs in tests: add test cases for discovered bugs before fixing them.